Degree RequirementADN/ASN or BSN

 What Does a Holistic Nurse Do?

 Holistic nurses use a combination of Eastern and Western medicine to treat patients and teach their communities about wellness and preventative health care.
 For a holistic nurse, the health of a human being entails more than just their physical well-being.
-True wellness in a person will encompass not only physical health, but psychological, emotional, spiritual, and social health as well.
-As clinicians, it is the duty of the holistic nurse to provide a high standard of holistic care for their patients so as to help them maintain full-spectrum health.
+True wellness in a person will encompass not only physical health, but psychological, emotional, spiritual, and social health.
+As clinicians, it is the duty of the holistic nurse to provide a high standard of holistic care for their patients to help them maintain full-spectrum health.

-Some common techniques and therapies used by holistic nurses:
+Some common techniques and therapies used by holistic nurses include:

 • Aromatherapy